Deepan-Karmakar/p5.js-tutorial/Friendly-Error-System.md

 * This function runs parameter validation by matching the input parameters with information from `docs/reference/data.json`, which is created from the function's inline documentation.
 * This can be called through: `p5._validateParameters(FUNCT_NAME, ARGUMENTS)` or, `this._validateParameters(FUNCT_NAME,  arguments)` inside the function that requires parameter validation.
-* p5.js objects used for parameters will need to assign value for `name` parameter (name of the object) within the class declaration.
 * Implemented to functions in `color/creating_reading`, `core/2d_primitives`, `core/curves`, and `utilities/string_functions`.

 ## Current Features